seamus-sloan/selenium_testsite/README.md

 `pytest test_home.py --browser=chrome` will execute the tests in test_home.py using chrome

-`pytest test_home.py --browser=chrome --verbose --tb=no` will execute the tests in test_home.py using chrome and list the tests as they are executed but will not output the entire pytest traceback messages for errors.
+`pytest test_home.py --browser=chrome --verbose --tb=no` will execute the tests in test_home.py using chrome.
+Will not output the entire pytest traceback messages for errors.

+`pytest --browser=chrome --verbose --tb=no` will execute all files marked with `test_*.py` using chrome.
+Will not output any traceback for errors.